-A sneak peek group of ballpoint pen drawings projects, coming together for an upcoming fashion illustration exhibition in Al Ain, United Arab Emirates, this March 2018.
+A sneak peek group of ballpoint pen drawings projects, coming together for an upcoming exhibition in Al Ain, UAE and Lima, Perú this March 2018.

 Close up 1